ucd-plse/mpi-error-prop/README.md

 ### Full Logs

-Full fault injection logs for all of the bugs reports in MPICH and MVAPICH are available at https://mpi-error-prop-artifact.s3-us-west-2.amazonaws.com/mpi-error-prop-artifact-logs.tgz.
+Full fault injection logs for all of the bugs reports in MPICH and MVAPICH are available [here](http://web.cs.ucdavis.edu/~rubio/includes/mpi-error-prop-artifact-logs.tgz).
 This file is 22G uncompressed.

 A quick sanity check of the claim that 60% of the tests crashed during fault injection can be done using the following command, after uncompressing